 Many of the neighborhood dry cleaners also offer a drop-off and pick-up/delivery laundry service.
 In addition, there are two reliable laundromats on Montague Street offering these services, one between Henry and Clinton, the other between Hicks and Montague Terrace (turn right at Montague).

-The closest (though temporarily closed for reconstruction) is the Brooklyn Heights Cinema, a few blocks north on Henry Street at the corner of Orange Street.
-This is a small, two-screen theater that shows a mix of mainstream and independent movies.
 There is a large United Artists multiplex on Court Street at State Street, and a smaller theater, the Cobble Hill Cinema, several blocks south on Court Street in Cobble Hill.
 The Brooklyn Academy of Music, known as BAM, shows first-run movies as well as films from the archives in their Rose Cinema.
 To get to BAM, take the 2 or 3 subway to Atlantic Avenue.

 The Brooklyn Bridge Park Conservancy, 334 Furman St., 718-802-0603, is the grassroots support group for the Brooklyn Bridge Park Development Corp., the official entity in charge of creating Brooklyn Bridge Park along the waterfront and on the piers from Atlantic Avenue to just north of the Manhattan Bridge.
 The first piece of this enormous undertaking is the rebuilt and renovated Empire Fulton State Park in Dumbo north of the Brooklyn Bridge and, a little further north almost under the Manhattan Bridge, a new children’s playground in the shape of a large ship.